 Keen for an authentic American-style trick or treating experience in Singapore this Halloween?
 Here's how and where to unleash your tiny terrors for a spooky good time!

-One of our favourite times of the year is soon to be upon us: Halloween!
+One of our favourite times of the year is almost upon us: Halloween!
 Frighteningly filled with witches’ cackles, monsters’ moans and terrifying treats – Halloween in Singapore is not to be missed.
 Start the spooky season by checking out all the Halloween goings-on in Singapore, and deck your home out in all kinds of spooky crafts.
 Then, once you’ve made your share of Halloween treats and got the kids suited and booted in some freaky Halloween costumes, there’s only one thing for it: trick or treating!

 Now, all you need to know is how and where to score the best loot of Halloween candy.
 We’ve got all the info you need to make this Halloween one to remember, thanks to this handy guide to trick or treating in Singapore!